 “I choose to feel happy.”

+So, when you are feeling frustrated, put on the big red cape and become your own Superhero.
+Push the rest button and create a new beginning by just taking one step.
 The first step is always choosing what you want.
 When you make the choice, any choice, to change, remember these little Contagiously Positive nuggets I’ve learned along the way.

 Be willing to choose and choose and choose and choose again.
 You have to keep trying and keep choosing until you get it, until it feels right, until it hits you right in the gut, gives you goose bumps, and makes your soul sing with joy!
 Turn over every stone.
 I’ve learned that it takes a lot longer to find yourself than it is does to lose yourself, but it is absolutely worth the effort.